ICI3D/DAIDD/schedule/shadow.md

 **_Please complete the following between the end of Monday's interactive session and the beginning of Tuesday's interactive session._**

-- Exercise: Finalize your research question and post to the Dropbox folder.
+- Exercise: Finalize your research question and post to the Research Questions channel.
-- Video lecture: The SIR model family - conceptual framework and introduction to difference and differential equations NOTE (dushoff?)
+- Video lecture: The SIR model family - conceptual framework and introduction to difference and differential equations NOTE (dushoff) will look into using existing lecture
-- Video lecture: Modeling in practice: The life cycle of a modeling project, from conception to publication NOTE (hargrove?)
+- Video lecture: Modeling in practice: The life cycle of a modeling project, from conception to publication NOTE (hargrove)
 - Video lecture: Faculty research presentation NOTE (tbd) Is this too many lectures for one session?

 ### Tuesday